Services in the wake of bias-related activity

 You can reach a Gannett health care provider by phone anytime of day or night, even when Gannett Health Services is closed.
 We can listen, give advice, help you think about whether you (or someone else) needs care (now or later), and arrange transportation to health care, if necessary.
 You can call us from anywhere: 607 255-5155.

 In case of injury or illness immediately following or sometime after an incident, Gannett can provide medical evaluation and treatment.
 Call 607 255-5155 to schedule an appointment.
 You may also schedule an appointment through myGannett.
-We also can facilitate a referral to emergency or specialty care.
+When necessary, we can facilitate a referral to emergency or specialty care.
 In an emergency, call immediately for assistance.

 - Emergency appointments are available every week-day.